Anarchist companionship: Criticism and historiographical debates

 Anarchist companionship in France was primarily studied by Vivien Bouhey in his work Les Anarchistes contre la République ('The Anarchists against the Republic'), where he highlighted these networks and raised many interesting points, but tended to rely heavily on police sources, which were therefore not very objective.
 He tended to present companionship as a well-established "organization", thus following, at least to some extent, the mistaken police narrative of the time regarding it.
 Simon Luck, who specializes in the sociology of political organizations, criticizes these perspectives and prefers instead the idea of "coordination, of networks of solidarity and mutual aid, rather than organization".

 In the context of historiographical debates regarding his positions, which were partly criticized by Marianne Enckell for relying too heavily on police sources, Bouhey published an article in 2019 where he responded that he never supported a centralized organization of the movement.
 Instead, he believes the anarchist movement of this period can be viewed from the perspective of a 'weak International'.
-He writes:Would the anarchist movement between 1881 and 1894 be a Black International?
-To answer this question affirmatively, it is necessary to broaden the meaning of the words 'international' and 'organization'.

-In our view, through the sole prism of French sources, it does not seem unreasonable to consider that the movement's leaders, in touch with a gradually expanding militant base, were able to build an original international, at least during the years 1881-1894.
+He writes:In our view, through the sole prism of French sources, it does not seem unreasonable to consider that the movement's leaders, in touch with a gradually expanding militant base, were able to build an original international, at least during the years 1881-1894.
 This was based on the struggles of the 1870s and subsequently within the framework of the very harsh repression they suffered in different countries, starting with Switzerland.
 It was a 'weak' international in that it was not formalized and did not function through institutional mechanisms, with the internationalization of the movement resulting from anarchist theories.
 It covered a discontinuous and evolving space.
 It did not exist thanks to parties (in the modern sense of the term) but thanks to French and foreign companions, some of whom, in 'epicenters' of the movement like Paris and then London, played a driving role in terms of propaganda, relayed by leaders at the regional or local level.
-These companions shared a strong identity, cooperated more than they acted alone, were mutually supportive, and for the most part trusted—or wanted to trust—a relatively well-identified strategy to trigger the revolution.
+These companions shared a strong identity, cooperated more than they acted alone, were mutually supportive, and for the most part trusted, or wanted to trust, a relatively well-identified strategy to trigger the revolution.
 They exchanged ideas within a space that was not one of dogma and still shared a common horizon, indeed waiting for the coming revolution to give birth to a communist world.